Birding in Algarve & Alentejo

 The program will include:

-Arrival to Hotel Porta Nova, Tavira.
+Arrival to Hotel Maria Nova, Tavira.
 Free time until evening meeting (the Tour Guide will give a preview of next day's programme.) and dinner.

 Part of the day will be spent exploring the area on foot; we will also take a boat trip in the Ria Formosa or visit Quinta de Marim, headquarters of the Ria Formosa Natural Park.